-- (i) A facility of \$9,000,000 granted to the consolidated company for a period of 10 years.
+- (i) The above loan is part of a facility of \$4,000,000 granted to the consolidated company for a period of 10 years.
 The facility is repayable in instalments commencing in the financial year ending 30 June 2027.
-Interest is charged at a rate of 3.5% above the Australian Bank Bill Swap Reference Rate (Mid) administered by ASX Benchmarks.
-The facility is subject to a mortgage over seven properties and is subject to a charge and guarantee across the consolidated company's assets. - (ii) A loan of \$340,000, which the consolidated company entered into as part of an acquisition of land.
-This loan is repayable to the seller on 26 June 2022 with interest charged at 3.25% per annum and this debt is secured over the property to which it relates. - (iii) In addition, the consolidated company has a facility for an amount of \$7.03 million to assist with funding various developments.
+Interest is charged at a rate of 3.76% above the Australian Bank Bill Swap Reference Rate (Mid) administered by ASX Benchmarks.
+The facility is subject to a mortgage over 5 properties and is subject to a charge and guarantee across the assets of the consolidated company. - (ii) The Haven Foundation has a facility for an amount of \$7.766 million with Treasury Corporation of Victoria to assist with funding various developments.
 When drawn down the interest rates will be set and aligned to treasury bond rates.
-This facility is subject to a mortgage over four properties, and a second mortgage, but prioritised through a deed of subordination, over a further property, and a charge and guarantee across the consolidated company's assets.
-At 30 June 2021 \$1.3 million has been drawn under the facility representing Tranche A loan which is a current liability under the facility agreement has been renegotiated to a Tranche B loan on 21 August 2021 at which date the repayment terms will result in the loan being reclassified to non current.
+This facility is subject to a mortgage over four properties, and a second mortgage, but prioritised through a deed of subordination, over a further property, and a charge and guarantee across the Foundation's assets.
+At 30 June 2022, \$3.8 million has been drawn under the facility representing Tranche A loan which is a current liability.
+Under the facility agreement which will be renegotiated to a Tranche B loan during 2022/23 Financial Year at which time the repayment terms will result in the loan being reclassified to a non-current liability.